Kidding Kit

 PREPARE your kidding/lambing kit at least 2 weeks before your doe/ewe’s delivery due date!
 Here’s a list of suggested items:

-• shoulder length surgical gloves
+• Shoulder length sterile surgical gloves

-• 7% iodine – to dip navel (to prevent navel ill) & hooves
+• 7% iodine – to dip navel (to prevent navel ill)

-• nipples – to bottle feed kids (I prefer Pritchard Valve Nipples)
+• Nipples to bottle feed kids (I prefer Pritchard Valve Nipples)

-• colostrum replacer/milk replacer
+• Colostrum replacer/milk replacer – if necessary

-• Small drench syringe
+• Small drench (oral via mouth) syringe

 For the blessed day, in addition to being prepared, be CONFIDENT.
 Be there to help, don’t stress and keep your cool.
-Don’t be over-anxious to hElP!!!
+Don’t be over-anxious to help!!!
 Allow Mother Nature to do the work.
 Provide a CLEAN area for mom and the babies…lots of CLEAN, dry bedding.
 It should be draft-free.
-Allow access to good quality hay (pls, NO HAY NETS!) and fresh clean water at all times; position the water bucket so kids do not drown by accident.
+Allow access to good quality hay (please, NO HAY NETS!) and fresh clean water at all times; position the water bucket so kids do not drown by accident.

 Help to dry the kids off (especially in cold weather) with clean dry cloths/towels with attention to the nose and mouth.
 Help to direct/assist the newborn to mom’s teat for life-saving sips of colostrum!
 Mom’s milk or milk replacer should be the kids primary source of nutrition for the first three months.